maplibre/maplibre-native/design-proposals/2022-10-27-rendering-modularization.md

 We'll need to make a Shader Registry class, of course, but that's fairly simple.
 It should be thread safe, but you're mostly going to be using it on the main thread.

-The layers should pull their shaders out of the shader on demand.
+The layers should pull their shaders out of the shader registry on demand.
 This will give developers a chance to replace or add shaders before they're needed.

 ### Rendering Passes